 For example, I see a flight that has a €309.99 BIZclass fare for the 6hr30min journey.

-The pricing also seems downright greedy.
-Essentially, the airline has eliminated one row of the standard business class to make this cabin possible, meaning the per-seat footprint is around 50% bigger than in standard business class.
-Yet the upgrade cost is nearly 200% of the typical standard business class fare.
+For those curious about the footprint of these seats, the airline has essentially eliminated one row of the standard business class to make this cabin possible, meaning the per-seat footprint is around 50% bigger than in standard business class.
+Yet the upgrade cost is typically well over 100% more than the regular business class fare.

 What this new product could mean in the long run